intersel/iFSM/README.md

 SubMachine
 ==========
-  - when there are sub machines defined for a state :
+  - when there are sub machines defined for a state:
 	- the events are sent to each defined submachines in the order
 	- once the event is processed by the submachines, it is bubbled to the upper machines
 	- it is possible to prevent the bubbling of events with the directive 'prevent_bubble' to true
-	- a submachine works as the main one :
+	- a submachine works as the main one:
 		- if no_reinitialisation == false (default), it is initialized each time we enter the main state
 		- a start event is triggered to it (if initialized)
 		- once initialized, the submachine is ready to listen to the triggered events